ConnexTelecom/Omilia_PoC_OAuth/README.md

 # Omilia_PoC_OAuth

 This repo contains starter code for using OAuth 2.0 for authentication inside of OCP MiniApps.
-This is implemented via a Node.js web service that generates a Google consent screen and upon recieving permission, uses the resulting access-token to authenticate the user via their Google profile information.
+This is implemented via a Node.js web service that generates a Google consent screen and upon receiving permission, uses the resulting access-token to authenticate the user via their Google profile information.
+A fair amount of configuration is required to get this working, please reach out to Devyn Dowler-Lewis (dlewis@connexservice.ca) if you have any questions or want a demo.

-Note that while some things, like request time-out durations, have been configured to work well with OCP MiniApps, nothing about this approach relies on unique features offered by OCP Miniapps.
+Note that while some things, like request time-out durations, have been configured to work well with OCP MiniApps, nothing about this approach relies on unique features offered by OCP MiniApps.
 It should therefore be possible to implement something similar to this approach on other platforms.

 ## Web Service Configuration